xqwustc/xqwustc.github.io/_pages/about.md

 # 🔥 News
-- *2024.05.2*: &nbsp;🎉🎉 Three papers have been accepted by ICML 2024.
+- *2024.05.2*: &nbsp;🎉🎉 Three papers have been accepted by ICML 2024 (One is Spotlight).
 Congrats to all!
 - *2023.09.27*: &nbsp;🎉🎉 I am honored to be granted the Zhuliyuehua Scholarship for Excellent Doctoral Student, CAS.
 - *2023.08.04*: &nbsp;🎉🎉 Two papers have been accepted by T-PAMI 2023.
 Congrats to all!
-- *2022.11*: &nbsp;🎉🎉 I have obtained the National Scholarship (国家奖学金) from the Ministry of Education of the People’s Republic of China.
-- *2022.09*: &nbsp;🎉🎉 Two of our papers have been accepted by NeurIPS 2022 (One paper has been selected as an oral presentation and one is a poster).
-- *2022.06*: &nbsp;🎉🎉 Our XCurve-v1.0.0 library has been released!
-Please Try now and give us feedback!
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->

 # 📝 Publications